Elizabeth Street (Manhattan)

-Elizabeth Street is a street in Manhattan, New York City, which runs north-south parallel to and west of the Bowery.
-The street is a popular shopping strip in Manhattan's Nolita neighborhood.
+Elizabeth Street (Chinese: 伊利莎白街) is a street in Manhattan, New York City, which runs north-south parallel to and west of the Bowery.
+The street is a popular shopping strip in Lower Manhattan's Nolita neighborhood.

 The southern part of Elizabeth Street was constructed in 1755.
 It was extended north to Bleecker Street in 1816.

-In the late 19th and early 20th centuries, Elizabeth Street was filled with tenement buildings, largely populated by Italian immigrants, making the street part of the onetime Little Italy of lower Manhattan.
+In the late 19th and early 20th centuries, Elizabeth Street was filled with tenement buildings, largely populated by Sicilian immigrants, making the street part of the onetime Little Italy of Lower Manhattan.
 By the late 20th century, many Chinese immigrants moved to Elizabeth Street, south of Kenmare Street, forming Manhattan's Chinatown.
 The northern portion runs through the modern neighborhoods of Soho and Nolita.

+Little Sicily

+During the height of Italian immigration to the United States of America between the 1880s and 1940s, many Sicilian immigrants settled together on Elizabeth Street.
+Many of these immigrants came from fishing towns such as Castellammare del Golfo, Sciacca, Palermo, Messina and Catania.
+At one time, Elizabeth Street was home to the largest congregation of Sicilian speakers outside of Sicily.
+In the 1950s after World War II, many of these Sicilian immigrants moved out of Elizabeth Street and to other parts of New York City such as Bensonhurst, Brooklyn, Staten Island and other parts of the tri-state area such as Westchester, Long Island and New Jersey.

 Notable buildings

 Elizabeth Street has several buildings of note, including the New York Chinese School which caters to both Cantonese and Mandarin speakers; the Trust in God Baptist Church; and the New York City Police Department 5th Precinct.
 At Grand Street, the rear of the Bowery Savings Bank Building faces Elizabeth Street.

 11 Spring Street, a former stable and carriage house at the corner of Elizabeth Street, was built in 1888.
 It was once a noted magnet for graffiti artists, who covered the exterior of the building with their artwork.
 When the building was bought for conversion into condominiums, the developers, in collaboration with the Wooster Collective, mounted a show inside the building, inviting well-known graffitists – many of whom had work on the outside – to cover the entire five floors of the building's interior.
 The show opened in December 2006 for a few days, before work on the conversion began and the artwork was covered over or destroyed.
 Prior to its days as a canvas for graffiti, the stable had been the home of IBM employee John Simpson for 30 years.
 Simpson had filled it with Rube Goldberg-like mechanisms, and put burnt candles, surplus from the 1964 New York World's Fair, in the windows, giving the building its nickname at the time, the "Candle Building".